17 Crazy Helpful US Inventions from DIYers, for DIYers

 The United States has always been a home to inventors, tinkerers and problem solvers.
 Which of these crazy cool DIY inventions do you use every day?

 Stormy Kromer: A Cap that Stayed On

-The caps were sewn in such a way that six panels of fabric met at the top, and they became so popular that 'six-pointer' became synonymous with Midwest railroad workers.
+The DIY inventions were sewn in such a way that six panels of the cap fabric met at the top, and they became so popular that ‘six-pointer’ became synonymous with Midwest railroad workers.
 The Stormy Kromer cap is currently made in Ironwood, MI.

 Black & Decker: First Portable Electric Drill

 While sitting at Al Decker’s kitchen table, the two men thought about a lighter and easier-to-use industrial drill.
 (A Colt automatic pistol lay on the table.
 Colt was a customer.)
 Legend has it, they both looked at the gun and had a ‘eureka’ moment.
 In 1917, they received a patent for the first 1/2-in. portable electric drill, equipped with a trigger and pistol grip, remarkably similar to the Colt.

 Factory workers loved the DIY inventions tool and often brought one home to use on their own houses.
 Black & Decker saw an opportunity and in 1946 introduced the world’s first portable drill for consumers.
 They sold their millionth drill five years later.

 When the price of zinc skyrocketed in the early 1900s, Maze developed a system for dipping steel nails into vats of molten zinc.
 These ZINCLAD nails were even more popular with carpenters because they were harder than zinc and still rust resistant.
 Today, Maze has the world’s largest variety of specialty nails, and after 167 years, the lumberyard is still in business!